dchuquilla/quientiene-bot/README.md

 2. Create a `.env` file in the root directory and add your configurations as shown in the example above.

+3. Create the same `OPENAI_API_KEY` in your environment variables.

-3. Create a `config.js` file in the root directory and add your configurations as shown in the example above.
+4. Create a `config.js` file in the root directory and add your configurations as shown in the example above.

-4. Run the tests:
+5. Run the tests:
    ```bash
    npm test
    ```